Ship management during COVID-19 pandemic

 WIlhelmsen Ship Management

-In light of the evolving COVID-19 situation, we did some operational adjustments to ensure the well-being of our employees and crew as we strive to deliver an uninterrupted operability of our fleet in management.
+In light of the evolving COVID-19 situation, we have implemented the following operational adjustments to secure the well-being of our employees and crew as we strive to deliver an uninterrupted operability of our fleet.

 Crew screening prior to pre-joining

 We have added additional measures on our pre-joining procedures to detect and prevent any infected crew from joining onboard vessels.
 Health screening and travel declaration measures has been imposed to all crew prior to joining.

 We have issued guidelines on practical protection against infection.
 Though measures have been put in place to prevent an infected crew onboard, these guidelines will serve as precautionary measures.
 Crew are encouraged to practice good personal hygiene habits, usage of personal protective equipment, maintain environmental hygiene and proper food preparation.

 If there is any confirmed or suspected cases onboard, contingency plans will be activated and defined steps shall be taken until further instructions from authorities of the next port of call.
 We have also initiated communication and onboard drills for handling of COVID-19 onboard.

 When calling at port, crew must take precautionary measures to protect themselves.
 Crew are familiarized with the safety guidelines focusing on safety measures to be taken prior to calling, during stay and after departure.

 We have heightened our communication frequency with our vessels through port updates and safety bulletins.
 It is essential to keep the crew updated on the latest progress of the outbreak situation and measures for protection.